Skip to content

 Login page with Alice credentials

-After logging in, navigate to http://localhost:3000/orders/search.
-This page displays the user’s orders and provides the status filter.
+After logging in, go to http://localhost:3000/orders/search.
+This is the order search page with the status dropdown.

 My Orders page

-Open the browser’s DevTools and switch to the Network tab.
-Reload the page to observe the POST request sent to /api/orders/search.
+Open DevTools, go to the Network tab.
+Use the dropdown to trigger a POST to /api/orders/search.

 Network tab showing the POST request